 “We haven’t seen it impacting the EMBA that much.
 They could be gunning for us, but my sense is that our students at the executive MBA level want something that has a strong synchronous component,” says Haas’ Breen.
 “They’re at the point in their careers where they are looking for that deep discussion with their peers.
 They’re dealing with more ambiguity and uncertainty at their level in their organizations, and having access to that kind of in-person discussion is really an important part of their learning.”

 Similarly, Cornell’s Johnson Graduate School of Business, continues to see strong demand for its in-person programs in New York City and Beijing.
 The school also offers a distance program that utilizes synchronous, immersive technology to reach students where they are.
-“We believe our portfolio of programs is very well positioned to meet the educational goals of our students,” school reps said in a statement to P&Q.
+“We believe our portfolio of programs is very well positioned to meet the educational goals of our students,” the school said in a statement to P&Q.

 Cornell Johnson admits about 400 students a year to its four executive MBA programs – EMBA Americas, EMBA/MS in Healthcare Leadership, EMBA Metro NY, and Cornell-Tsinghua Finance MBA.
 It has mostly resumed normal in-person operations.
 The cost of its NYC metro program is $209,828,